varunposimsetty/VHDL/README.md

 # VHDL
 A repo of VHDL projects as I learn VHDL.
+Practicing VHDL
 ---
 ##  Tools Used
 - **GHDL** : For compiling and simulating the VHDL code.